 If someone does not have an advance directive, Texas law provides for how decisions will be made if the person is incapacitated.
-If the doctor knows what the person’s wishes are, then the doctor will carry out those instructions.
-If, however, the doctor does not know what the person’s wishes are, Texas law spells out whom the doctor will consult.
+The doctor knows what the person’s wishes are, then the doctor will carry out those instructions.
+However, the doctor does not know what the person’s wishes are, Texas law spells out whom the doctor will consult.
 In order of priority the doctor will consult:

 - A spouse

 - Reasonably available adult children

 - Another doctor, if a doctor who is not involved in the person’s care agrees

 An advance directive will override this priority, allowing the signing individual to choose who makes medical decisions when the individual is unable to.
 Advance directives become valid only when the person who created it is unable to speak for himself.
 Advance directives can also be revoked or changed at any time.
 They cover only health care decisions; other documents can be created to help with financial decisions.

 There are several requirements for advanced directives to be enforceable.
 An individual must make sure that the language in the advance directive is enforceable and covers everything that the individual wants it to cover.
 Also, two witnesses need to sign the document, and there are particular people that do not qualify.
 There are also certain people that need to have a copy of the advanced directive.

 Estate planning in Houston